agabor/docs/_includes/common/errors.md

 # Error Codes

-The following is a list of all the error codes that can be returned by the Parse API.
+The following is a list of all the error codes that can be returned by the MSG API.
 You may also refer to [RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) for a list of http error codes.
 Make sure to check the error message for more details.

 ## API Issues